 Figure 149—MMS Ranging Configuration field of the AC IE

-The Number of RSF field specifies the number of RSFs that will be used in the forthcoming ranging exchange.
-The Number of RSF field shall have one of the non-reserved values defined in Table 25.
+The RSF Number Index field specifies the number of RSFs that will be used in the forthcoming ranging exchange.
+The RSF Number Index field shall have one of the non-reserved values defined in Table 25.

-Table 25—Values of Number of RSF subfield in the MMS Ranging Configuration
+Table 25—Values of RSF Number Index subfield in the MMS Ranging Configuration